ruveydadal/ruveydadal/README.md

 <h1 align="center">Hi 👋, I'm Rüveyda Nur DAL</h1>
-<h3 align="center">Computer Engineer|I would like to continue to my carrier and improve myself in developing mobile apps and AI technologies.</h3>
+<h3 align="center">I would like to continue to my carrier and improve myself in developing mobile apps and AI technologies.</h3>

 <h3 align="left">Languages and Tools:</h3>